mesg-foundation/mesg-js/README.md

 ## MESG Engine endpoint

-By default, the library connects to Core from the endpoint `localhost:50052`.
+By default, the library connects to the MESG Engine from the endpoint `localhost:50052`.

 ## Listen events